xesdoog/Samurais-Scripts/FEATURES.md

   - **Drift Minigame:**
     - When this option is enabled, drifting your car gives you points which when banked, 10% of them are converted into cash (currently the cashout feature is for Single Player only).

-      > NOTE To bank your points, stop drifting by either driving normally or completely stopping your vehicle.
+      > NOTE: To bank your points, stop drifting by either driving normally or completely stopping your vehicle.
 There will be a short 3 second delay in case you want to go back to drifting again but note that if you crash your car into anything you will lose all your points even if you're completely stopped and an NPC hits you.

   - **Instant 180°:**
     - Press **[Mouse Scroll Down]** or **[Numpad -]** to instantly turn your car 180 degrees.
 Note that if your car is stopped or moving but you were not holding **[W]** / accelerating when you pressed the Instant 180° button, your car will simply face the opposite direction but if you press it while holding the accelerator then the option will give you back your speed in the opposite direction.